 Mel Tomlinson and Dance Theatre of Harlem

-In 1965 Arthur Mitchell taught a Ford Foundation scholarship class once every three weeks at the Jones-Haywood School of Ballet, Washington, D.C.
-Tuition is paid by the Ford Foundation, Mitchell’s stipend and expenses by the School of American Ballet.
+In 1965, Arthur Mitchell taught a Ford Foundation scholarship class once every three weeks at the Jones-Haywood School of Ballet, Washington DC.
+Tuition was paid for by the Ford Foundation, and Mitchell’s stipend and expenses by the School of American Ballet.
 Private funds came from the Lena Robbins Foundation, Lincoln Kirstein, and Miles David.

 Arthur Mitchell was an African American dancer, choreographer, and co- founder and artistic director of the Dance Theatre of Harlem.
 Mitchell was sensitive to the prejudice against Black people in the world of ballet and was determined to form an all-Black ballet company.
 In 1968 he and Karel Shook founded an integrated school, whose associated company made its debut in 1971 in New York City and at the Spoleto Festival in Italy.

 In moments of extreme injustice and frustration, the most impactful art is born.
 This is true of the inception of one of the most influential American ballet companies of the last five decades, Dance Theatre of Harlem.

 Arthur Mitchell created the company in New York City, after making history in 1955 as the first Black principal dancer at New York City Ballet.
 He was also the famed protégé of George Balanchine—the Russian-born dancer, choreographer and co-founder of the School of American Ballet.
 Mitchell’s impulse to start Dance Theatre of Harlem is said to have been spurred by the assassination of Martin Luther King Jr. on April 4, 1968.